Background and legislation

 The enabling legislation for the SFSF, the Structured Finance Support (Coronavirus Economic Response Package) Act 2020, received Royal Assent on 24 March 2020.

 The Treasurer has issued the following legislative instruments (commencing on 26 March 2020):

-The Legislation and Directions provide the tools for the AOFM to intervene across a wide front in order to support the Government’s objectives to maintain the flow of credit beyond those ADIs who can access the RBA’s Term Funding Facility to Support Lending to Australian Businesses.
+The Legislation and Directions provided the tools for the AOFM to intervene across a wide front in order to support the Government’s objectives to maintain the flow of credit beyond those ADIs who could access the RBA’s Term Funding Facility to Support Lending to Australian Businesses when it was open.